emcd/python-lockup/sources/sphinx/contribution.rst

 Please act in the spirit of respect for others, whether you are asking questions, providing feedback, or answering questions.
-Please remember that volunteerism powers much of the open source available for you to use.
+Please remember that volunteerism by real human beings, like yourself, powers much of the open source available for you to use.

 Also, no need to create noise with "+1" or "me too" comments in issue tracker threads.
 Please only add substantive comments that will further advance